 Location.
 31° 37.233′ N, 84° 52.133′ W. Marker is near Coleman, Georgia, in Randolph County.
 Marker is at the intersection of County Route 160 and County Route 153, on the left on County Route 160.
 Touch for map.
 Marker is in this post office area: Coleman GA 39836, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Oakland High School (approx. 2½ miles away); Mt.
 Gilead Baptist Church (approx. 9.2 miles away); Old Cotton Hill Seminary (approx. 9½ miles away); 1814 Boundary / Founding of Fort Gaines (approx. 10.4 miles away); Oketeyeconne / Chattahoochee Theater (approx. 10.4 miles away); Historic Sites (approx. 10.6 miles away); Clay County Courthouse (approx. 10.7 miles away); Gen. Edmund Pendleton Gaines (approx. 10.7 miles away).

 More about this marker.
 The marker was originally erected in a roadside park on US 27 about eight miles south of Cuthbert, but was later moved to its present location at the Vilulah Church (apparently in the late 1980s or early 1990s).

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 17, 2019.
 This page originally submitted on October 24, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 955 times since then and 5 times this year.
+This page has been viewed 986 times since then.
 Photos: 1, 2, 3, 4. submitted on October 10, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.